Edlingham railway station: History

 The station was opened on 5 September 1887 by the North Eastern Railway.
 It was situated at the end of an approach road that runs north from the B6341.
-To the west of the station was a goods yard, which had two sidings, one serving a cattle dock and the other serving a small goods shed.
-The goods traffic at the station was never large: only six wagons of livestock were loaded in 1913.
+To the west of the station was a goods yard, which had two sidings: one serving a cattle dock and the other serving a small goods shed.
+The goods traffic at the station was never large; only six wagons of livestock were loaded in 1913.

 The station was downgraded to an unstaffed halt on 23 August 1926 and closed to passengers on 22 September 1930.
-The name was changed to Edlingham Siding on 14 February 1938; it finally closed completely on 2 March 1953.
+The name was changed to Edlingham Siding on 14 February 1938.

+The station was closed completely on 2 March 1953.

+The site today

+The platforms, station building and signal box are extant; they are still in good condition.
+The station building is now a private residence.